osuosl/pymesync/docs/source/usage.rst

     Update a time entry by uuid on the TimeSync instance specified by the baseurl provided when instantiating the TimeSync object.
-This method will return a list with a single python dictionary containing the updated entry if successful.
+This method will return a python dictionary containing the updated entry if successful.
 The dictionary will contain error information if ``update_time()`` was unsuccessful.

     ``time`` is a python dictionary containing the time information to send to TimeSync.
 The syntax is ``"string_key": "string_value"`` with the exception